Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 for f in /usr/bin/git-*; do file $f; done
 ```

-One of the reasons why Git has so many sub-commands is that they're so easy to create: Any executable file with a name starting with `git-` can be used as a subcommand.
+One of the reasons why Git has so many subcommands is that they're so easy to create.
+Any executable file with a name starting with `git-` can be used as a subcommand.

 ## Summary